-The Fund's Core Sleeve seeks growth primarily and investment income secondarily by investing a majority of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
-It also invests to a lesser extent in Underlying Funds that invest in fixed-income securities (including mortgage-backed securities) in order to generate investment income.
-Consistent with this investment strategy, as of the date of this Prospectus, the Core Sleeve allocates approximately 60% of its net assets to equity securities (including international stocks and smaller company stocks) and approximately 40% of its net assets to bonds.
+The Fund's Core Sleeve seeks a high level of total return through investments in both equity and fixed-income securities by investing in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies) that the investment adviser believes offer opportunities for capital growth, and fixed-income securities (including mortgage-backed securities) in order to generate investment income.
+Consistent with this investment strategy, as of the date of this Prospectus, the Core Sleeve allocates approximately 50% of its net assets to equity securities (including international stocks and smaller company stocks) and approximately 50% of its net assets to bonds.

-Although the amount of the Fund's assets allocated to the Core Sleeve was approximately 96% as of December 31, 2020, this amount may fluctuate within a general range of 90%-100% of the Fund's overall portfolio.
-Similarly, the amount of the Fund's assets allocated to the Volatility Overlay may fluctuate within a general range of 0%-10% in inverse correlation with the Core

-Sleeve, although this amount was approximately 4% as of December 31, 2020.
+Although the amount of the Fund's assets allocated to the Core Sleeve was approximately 98% as of December 31, 2020, this amount may fluctuate within a general range of 90%-100% of the Fund's overall portfolio.
+Similarly, the amount of the Fund's assets allocated to the Volatility Overlay may fluctuate within a general range of 0%-10% in inverse correlation with the Core Sleeve, although this amount was approximately 2% as of December 31, 2020.
 The investment adviser generally buys or sells shares of Underlying Funds in order to meet or change target allocations or in response to shareholder redemption activity.

 The Volatility Overlay is designed to manage the volatility of the Fund's portfolio over a full market cycle by using stock index futures to hedge against stock market risks and/or to increase or decrease the Fund's overall exposure to equity markets.
 The Volatility Overlay also invests in short-term fixedincome securities (or Underlying Funds that themselves invest in such securities) that may be used to meet margin requirements and other obligations of the Fund's futures positions and/or to reduce the Fund's overall equity exposure.
 When volatility is high or stock market values are falling, the Volatility Overlay will typically seek to decrease the Fund's equity exposure by holding fewer stock index futures or by taking short positions in stock index futures.
 A short sale strategy involves the sale by the Fund of securities it does not own with the expectation of purchasing the same securities at a later date at a lower price.
 When volatility is low or stock market values are rising, the Volatility Overlay may use stock index futures with the intention of maximizing stock market gains.
 These strategies may expose the Fund to leverage.
-Therefore, even though the Core Sleeve allocates approximately 60% of its assets to equity investments, the Volatility Overlay will be used to increase or decrease the Fund's overall equity exposure within a general range of 0% to 80%, depending on market conditions.
+Therefore, even though the Core Sleeve allocates approximately 50% of its assets to equity investments, the Volatility Overlay will be used to increase or decrease the Fund's overall equity exposure within a general range of 0% to 65%, depending on market conditions.